By Karen Carnabucci, LCSW, TEP

 As my activist and teacher friend Alison Fornes says: When it comes to understanding complex systems – especially those that stir strong feelings and a lack of control – our best analysis is not enough.
 This is because analysis breaks things down into smaller parts with the expectation that it will help us understand the whole.
 It often results in incomplete models, along with incomplete solutions that don’t fully address the problem.

-In this workshop, we employed our bodies to experience the relationships between the parts of a system that contribute to social injustice in our community, nation or the world.
+During this workshop, we employed our bodies to experience the relationships between the parts of a system that contribute to social injustice in our community, nation or the world.

 With mindful intention, we came together to discover which parts of the system attract and support each other, which parts repel and want to distance, what is out of place and which parts are missing.
 With the use of the illuminating approach of Systemic Constellations, an experiential process which helps us set aside blame and bring insight and change to our hearts and minds, we did indeed discover a fresh way of experiencing the depth of what has seemed like an intractable problem.